LDBV-SMS/GDIK-GeoComponent-Suite/README.md

 #### Events

-##### onConfigLoaded
+##### configloaded

-When default config or config given by `config-url` is applied to component the component emits an event of type "onConfigLoaded".
-Applied config is added to details attribute of event as object.
+When default config or config given by `config-url` is applied to the component, the component emits an event of type "configloaded".
+The applied config is added to the details attribute of the event as an object.

 ##### "input"